dvci/health_cards/lib/USAGE.md

 health_card = HealthCards::HealthCard.new(payload: FHIR::Patient.new, key: key)
 health_card.to_jws

-# Can also verify the Health Card
+# By default a HealthCard will attempt to resolve keys to verify the payload
 health_card.verify
 ```